Thinking about an internship at Eficode Praqma?

 Usually we also ask for interns to apply in groups, partly because working in teams is what professionals do, and that too will contribute to the back-talk.
 But the teamwork is also required simply in order to be able to reach the MVP in time.
 The task is always relatively big, because the complexity that comes from size is also a common ingredient in real life projects.

 Most often, that interns will produce a delivery into an Open Source project in an existing community, maybe it’s an extension to one of the many Open Source projects we already have, or it’s something completely new.
 But regardless of the character of the Open Source project, the fact that it’s Open Source adds even more real world flavor to the praqticum; Open Source shall be released to the community, it shall be documented and it might even encourage additional content like published blog posts.

 This is the world of professionals.
 This is what interns meet when they start at Eficode Praqma.

 In the process interns work in the same workspace as our consultants, they sit right next to each other and there will be plenty opportunities for the interns to ask for advice, or have the tool-stack demonstrated.
 The interns will have an appointed mentor throughout the process and the product will have an assigned Product Owner.

 What we hope to achieve by this process is two things, one of them is obvious; We want to see if the interns dig it.
-If they do, then they are clearly Praqma prospects and we usually offer them jobs.
+If they do, then they are clearly Eficode Praqma prospects and we usually offer them jobs.

-The other thing we hope for is that, we ourselves, manage to optimize the learning process in general, so that we will not just be good at Continuous Delivery and DevOps, but that we, as a company, will be able to refine and optimized the process of learning - in general.
+The other thing we hope for is that, we ourselves, manage to optimize the learning process in general, so that we will not just be good at Continuous Delivery and DevOps, but that we, as a company, will be able to refine and optimize the process of learning - in general.
 We too seek to contribute to the ideal within cognitive science - that learning to learn is something that can be taught.

 Schön, Donald A.: “The Reflective Practitioner:”, 1989, ISBN: 1857423194 ↩